Working to restore the water quality of Lake Macatawa and the Macatawa watershed

-The goal of Project Clarity is to restore the water quality of Lake Macatawa and the Macatawa Watershed located near Holland, Michigan; an area encompassing over 500 miles of rivers, streams and ditches in approximately 175 square miles.
+The goal of Project Clarity is to restore the water quality of Lake Macatawa and the Macatawa watershed.
+Located around Holland, Michigan, the watershed encompasses over 500 miles of rivers, streams, and ditches in approximately 175 square miles.
 Using a multi-phased approach, Project Clarity is focusing on land restoration, community education, and long term sustainability.
 Each phase builds on its predecessor, avoiding redundancy and providing flexibility in implementation.

-Project Clarity is taking the lead on establishing rain gardens, retention ponds, inline storm water sediment basins and boxes, and bioswales (specially designed landscaped areas) in urban and suburban areas.
-In agricultural settings, over 20 local farms have agreed to plant cover crops, maintain grassed waterways and the buffer strips near them, and engage in no‑till farming.
-All of these projects will help reduce and remove silt, sediment, and pollutants from reaching the Lake Macatawa watershed.
+Project Clarity is taking the lead on establishing rain gardens, retention ponds, inline stormwater sediment basins and boxes, and bioswales in urban and suburban areas.
+Many farms have agreed to plant cover crops, maintain grassed waterways and the buffer strips near them, and engage in no‑till farming practices.
+All of these projects help reduce and remove silt, sediment, and pollutants from reaching the Lake Macatawa watershed.

 Project Clarity believes that people today and in generations to come will benefit from this project in the following ways: improved quality of life, increased property values throughout the community, additional flood storage, as well as an increase in tourism and recreation.